adesouky/Yelp-Database/README.md

 To enable a reusable design, you many also want to examine some of the Amazon datasets (see [`http://jmcauley.ucsd.edu/data/amazon/`](http://jmcauley.ucsd.edu/data/amazon/)) and determine all the other datatypes you may need as well as useful subtype relationships.
 Think of simple types that can fit a variety of database situations and then subtype them to specialize for `YelpDB`.

 Before you start writing a lot of code, you should design the datatypes you want to create: what operations could these types support, what is a suitable representation and what are the rep invariants and abstraction functions.
 (You will have to document your design and discuss this with the instructor or a TA.)
 Think about enabling useful operations for your database and do not implement only the methods dictated by the `MP5Db` interface.

+For this part, complete a document called `Design.md` and place it in the main folder for your repository (where you would find this `README.md` file.)
+In this document, you should describe the choices you have made or plan on making. **This document should be available to the TAs and the instructor 12 hours ahead of your meeting with them.**

 ### Part II: Statistical Learning